Table of Contents

 Popcorn Time is of course that hip program on the internet, that allows you to watch all movies free of charge.
 But how does it actually work?
 Popcorn Time is an open source program that uses BitTorrent.
 It is therefore super-fast and for the media industry and the authorities difficult to stop.

-Traditional downloading or streaming is gradually being replaced by P2P
+Traditional downloading is gradually being replaced by P2P

 In these modern times in which many files like movies and videos become larger all the time, it takes longer to download them.
 But now there is a new way developed that allows users to download and stream large files much faster.